Skip to main content

 How it works ?

-• Check the config file is availabe for the given context
+• Checks if the config file is available for the given context.

-• Extract log file location from given context config file
+• Extracts log file location from the given context config file.

-• Checks the log file is accessbile by the script owner
+• Checks if the log file is accessible by the script owner.

-• Access the latest log file & get the timestamp of last log
+• Accesses the latest log file and gets the timestamp of the last log.

-• For Flow Mode - latest log with END-IPFLOW-FLUSH is fetched
+• For Flow Mode, fetches the latest log with END-IPFLOW-FLUSH.

-• For GUUID Mode - latest log with user given GUUID-KEY and END-CG-FLUSH
+• For GUUID Mode, fetches the latest log with the user-given GUUID-KEY and END-CG-FLUSH.

-• Check the fetched log file is empty or not.
+• Checks if the fetched log file is empty.

-• Check the difference between the timestamp of log and system should not be more than fixed-sec
+• Checks if the difference between the timestamp of the log and the system is not more than the fixed seconds.

-• If the above condition is not met the alert is generated
+• If the above conditions are not met, an alert is generated.

 Requirements